 The specialization, developed by MLA and the National Library of Medicine (NLM), trains professionals to access, use, and manage information to support their institutions and communities in planning for, responding to, and recovering from emergencies and disasters.

 All Specialization courses are offered at no cost.

 There is a modest fee for reviewing applications and granting certificates.
-NNLM generously sponsors the DIS application fee for library staff and students.
+NNLM generously sponsors the DIS application fee for library staff and students who reside within any region of the NNLM.
 Click here to apply for NNLM to cover your application fee.

 Advance Your Career and Serve Your Community

 Levels I and II of the Disaster Information Specialization give you new, marketable skills that can help you advance your career and support your institution and community in times of disaster and public health emergencies.